chiragatal/esp-amp/docs/build_system.md

 Subcore project also supports IDF's component feature.
 This means you can create mulitple components with `idf_component_register()` in each component folder.
 Components placed in `${CMAKE_PROJECT_DIR}/component` will also be automatically detected and built when you run `idf.py build` command.

-However, there are few restrictions:
-1. subcore project does not support renamed main component.
-Keep the main component name as `main`.
-2. idf component manager is not supported. `idf_component.yml` can not be used to download components.
+idf component manager is also supported.
+This means you can create an `idf_component.yml` file under subcore project's main component folder to download dependencies from IDF component registry.
+For more information, please refer to [IDF Component Manager](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/tools/idf-component-manager.html).

 Subcore project also supports sdkconfig.
 However, `Kconfig` files in subcore project are handled differently in separated build and unified build.
 In separated build, subcore component `Kconfig` is processed on its own, without involvement of maincore.
 Separate `sdkconfig` file is generated for subcore project only when you run `idf.py set-target` in subcore project folder.
 In unified build, subcore sdkconfig doesnot generate `sdkconfig`file.
 Instead, itrelies on maincore's project to generates a commonly used `sdkconfig` file shared by both projects.
 Details are described in the following sections.

+**NOTE**: subcore project does not support renamed main component.
+Keep the main component name as `main`.

 #### Separated Build